 Morning-after-pill TikTok challenge

 The rumor that the pregnancy test contains the emergency contraceptive pill has become a dangerous trend in the past.
 The company that makes pregnancy tests has tried to quell the trend by explaining that the pill is a silica gel for desiccant and not a birth control pill, but countless teenagers have tried it.

-The nature of the trend is come fast, fade fast.
+Trends come fast, fade fast.
 However, there are these dangerous TikTok trends that can have lifelong consequences for your child.
-So, regularly having conversations with your children about what they are watching online, educating them about what is appropriate and what is not.
-To do that, you also need to update yourself these TikTok trends to promptly educate and prevent your child from trying them.
+So, regularly having conversations with your children about the ugly truths of the Internet out there, educating them about what is appropriate and what is not.
+To do that, you also need to update yourself on these TikTok trends to promptly educate and prevent your child from trying them.